runabird36/runabird36.github.io/_posts/2024-08-28-cfx-hair-supertools.md

 ---

 ## Optimization
-- Issue : deformation calculation time is too long when move on each frame.
+- Issue : deformation calculation time is too long when move frame one by one.
 - Solution : Implement deformation formula using C++
 - Performance comparison.
   - feel free to refer to attached images which show 'Render performance' in katana (if you click image, you can zoom in )